jmysu/RP2040-micropython-build/README.md

 <br/>

 To use the PyDOS, follows instructions on https://github.com/RetiredWizard/PyDOS <br>
-(use mpremote to copy PyDOS contents into micropython local folder)<br>
+(use MPRemote to copy PyDOS contents into micropython local folder)<br>
 <img src="pic/PyDOS-micropython.png"/>